 Instructions

-1. Prepare the ingredients.ย Heat your oven to 360F/180C fanbake and line 2 oven trays with baking paper.
-Roughly chop the pecans, cranberries and flat-leaf parsley.
-You can either finely chop up or tear the bread slices, or tear them roughly then throw them into the bowl of a food processor and blitz a couple of times to break them up into chunky breadcrumbs.ย
+1. Prepare the ingredients.
+Heat your oven to 350°F (180°C fan) and line 2 oven trays with baking paper.
+Roughly chop the pecans, cranberries, and flat-leaf parsley.
+You can either finely chop up or tear the bread slices, or tear them roughly, then throw them into the bowl of a food processor and blitz a couple of times to break them up into chunky breadcrumbs.

-3. Form and cook the stuffing balls.
+3. Form the stuffing balls.
 Spoon a heaped tablespoon of the mixture into your hands, then roll it into a ball a little smaller than a golf ball.
 Place on the prepared oven tray, then repeat with the rest of the mixture.
 You should get about 20 stuffing balls.
-Transfer to the oven and cook for 20 to 25 minutes (check on them after 20 minutes), until the balls look golden brown.
-Remove from the oven, and serve.

 Notes